-We offer an innovative curriculum focused on providing our residents the required tools to help change the system of care and cross the "quality chasm."
+Quality and Safety: We offer an innovative curriculum focused on providing our residents the required tools to help change the system of care and cross the "quality chasm."
 Residents participate in a didactic and experiential curriculum that provides the framework for working in multidisciplinary teams to improve care.
 Residents complete at least one quality improvement project during the program.
-They also have the opportunity to complete a “yellow belt” certification in Lean Six Sigma methods.

 We encourage active resident participation in scholarly activity during the residency including: resident presentations at Pediatric Grand Rounds, case report presentations at regional/national meetings and submissions to peer reviewed journals, as well as opportunities to participate in a national practice based research network (CORNET, sponsored by the Academic Pediatrics Association and based in the Continuity Clinic).

 Residents also have the opportunity to conduct an independent original research project (i.e. randomized controlled trial or retrospective review of charts) with the support of a faculty research mentor and the Pediatric Research Steering Committee to help facilitate design, funding, and implementation of the project.

 Interns participate in a focused Community Medicine rotation that provides an understanding the problems and challenges in mobilizing effective community resources aimed at delivering safe, effective, efficient and timely care for their pediatric patients.
 This experience is supplemented by participation in a faculty lead Case-Based Advocacy Curriculum with this background residents complete a community medicine/advocacy project months prior to completion of their residency.